qmk/qmk_firmware/docs/ws2812_driver.md

 ### Push Pull and Open Drain Configuration
 The default configuration is a push pull on the defined pin.
+This can be configured for bitbang, PWM and SPI.

+Note: This only applies to STM32 boards.

  To configure the `RGB_DI_PIN` to open drain configuration add this to your config.h file:
 ```c
  #define WS2812_OUTPUT_MODE_OPEN_DRAIN